For an Ecological & Democratic Tourism!

 The key to true societal Progress, the type of progress that eludes us, is probably a combination of various frameworks.
 The key cannot be found unless the theories are put to the test, many times and in different places.
 The key may not always be the same, or we may need a set of keys.
 As no one holds the absolute truth or magic recipe, it would be useful if we could see more dialogue, rather than sectarianism and the narcissism of small differences, to understand what really transpired in the 20th century, the good, the bad and the ugly, and what is feasible and relevant today, in the 21st century and beyond.

-The European Union is a promising quasi-progressive experiment despite the fact that neoliberals and conservatives usually dominate policy-making and that ultra-right misanthropes and xenophobes have risen once more in many EU countries.
+The European Union is or at least was a promising quasi-progressive experiment despite the fact that neoliberals and conservatives usually dominated policy-making and now ultra-right misanthropes and xenophobes have risen once more in many EU countries.
 The EU had succeeded in preventing war on the continent since 1945 with the notable and sad exception of what was Yugoslavia, itself a noble multiethnic-federal-self-managed-market-socialism model which managed to work relatively well for some 40 years, and now Ukraine...
 Peace is a prerequisite for building anything while it was the first World War that postponed imminent revolutions in Western Europe.
 Whenever the ruling class of any country is with its back against the wall, it plays the nationalist card, and sadly, it usually works probably due to the hominid insecurities hidden deeply in our DNA.
+On the other hand, a few weeks before the EU 2024 Parliament elections, "Europe" sounds powerless, indifferent and divided, with nationalism and xenophobia once more rising.
+In other parts of the world it is also despised and hated, for the past (still unpaid) crimes of Colonialism, and its ongoing crimes including neocolonial conduct by European businesses, pushbacks and incarceration of asylum seekers by European governments, and arms exports by the European military-industrial-banking complex so that people on other continents can get more effectively killed and so on.
+Worse, progressive forces in Europe including the Center-Left, the Left and the Greens are increasingly co-opted by the establishment and have swallowed their tongue on many issues.
+Their slogans like the "just transition", or "tax the rich" etc are too timid and cannot inspire or unite the opposition to the polycrisis and those who created it.
+Overall, the EU project may have run out of steam.

-The United States model is undoubtedly a strong and successful one, in every sense, economic, technological, cultural, scientific, military - you name it - with a solid foundation on individual liberties, separation of powers, democratic electoral processes, federalism, and a long tradition of communalism, voluntarism and worker movements, but is also characterized by huge inequalities, racism and an incomprehensible level of violence.
+The United States model is (or at least was) undoubtedly a strong and successful one, in every sense, economic, technological, cultural, scientific, military - you name it - with a solid, well-planned foundation on individual liberties, separation of powers, democratic (and direct democratic) electoral processes, federalism, and a long tradition of communalism, voluntarism and worker movements.
+However it is also characterized by huge inequalities, racism and an incomprehensible, to non-Americans, level of violence and gun culture, and is in effect a two-party system powered by a deep and gigantic military-industrial-financial-state complex behind it.
 In a way it resembles Ancient Athens in its glory days, more or less democratic inside (to a degree racist and sexist, again not unlike Ancient Athens), but authoritarian over other states.
-We are seeing encouraging signs of a progressive shift there too in recent years, with the emergence of progressive Democrats and democratic socialists like Bernie Sanders, the US Greens, and various socialist parties.
+We are seeing encouraging signs of a progressive shift there too in recent years, with the emergence of progressives like Bernie Sanders, the US Greens, and various socialist parties and movements.

 The Swiss Direct Democratic and Federalist tradition which empowers citizens through the ability to call federal referenda as well as the public assembly system (Landsgemeinde) still surviving in two cantons, is also inspiring and evidently successful.
 The model of The United Nations is perhaps Humanity's greatest idea, but one could not call it an achievement yet, as it lacks real power and a clear mandate.